 3. Course Design and Second Language Pedagogy

-- learn how to make choices for hybrid instruction
+- Choosing when and how to implement hybrid instruction

 II.
 Practice and Feedback